szilG/Red-Coral-Realty/TESTING.md

 * On the Home page there are two section with properies: local properties and the overseas properties.
 Each one is clickable and takes the customer to the selected property page.
-* There are a clickable -All Properties- button which takes the user to the properties page and they can look over all of the properties.
+* There are clickable -Properties- buttons which take the user to the properties page and they can look over all of the properties.

 <img src="assets/img/TESTING.md-img/22.png" width="500" alt="image">
 <img src="assets/img/TESTING.md-img/23.png" width="500" alt="image">